onflow/flow-go/language.md

 #### Array Types

-Arrays either have a fixed size or are variably sized, i.e., elements can be added an removed.
+Arrays either have a fixed size or are variably sized, i.e., elements can be added and removed.

 Fixed-size arrays have the type suffix `[N]`, where `N` is the size of the array.
 For example, a fixed-size array of 3 `Int8` elements has the type `Int8[3]`.